Abhishek-EN/terraform-vpc-module/README.md

 central availbilty zone - Set this list accoording to AZ's available in the region you have configured.
-Note: Subnets will be created in the same order you are specifying AZ. availability_zone = ["ap-south-1a", "ap-south-1b", "ap-south-1c"]
+Note: Subnets will be created in the same order you are specifying AZ.

+availability_zone = ["ap-south-1a", "ap-south-1b", "ap-south-1c"]

+central vpc id - If you are creating VPC then the value here must be blank string "". if not creating `VPC` use this to pass vpc_id to all resources. values passed here will be used as vpc id.

+vpc_id = "vpc-123456789"

 ```